PabloCCanizares/Malone/README.md

 ![MALONE architecture](/doc/architecture.png)

+This figure shows the basic architecture of MALONE.
+The left part depicts how the master and worker processes are deployed among the available computing nodes of the cluster.
+These nodes must contain a shared folder that is allocated in the different storage nodes of the cluster.
+Let us remind that the access to the data heavily depends on how the file system of the cluster is configured.
+Thus, parallel and distributed file systems should significantly improve the overall system performance.
+In essence, the shared folder stores the MALONE tool and the MuT tool to create the mutants and the test suite, which are also stored in the same folder.

 ###### Parallel distribution algorithms supported
 With respect to the distribution algorithms supported, the tool includes both static and dynamic strategies, an adapted version of *DMBO*, *DTC*, *PEDRO*, *EMINENT*, and the *Dynamic adaptive algorithm*.